spyder-ide/spyder-docs/doc/ipythonconsole.rst

 When working with scripts and modules in an interactive session, Python only loads a module from its source file once, the first time it is ``import``ed.
 During this first ``import``, the bytecode (``.pyc`` file) is generated if necessary and the imported module object is cached in ``sys.modules``.
 If you subsequently re-import the module anytime in the same session, this cached code object will be used even if its source code (``.py{w}`` file) has changed in the meantime.
-While efficient for final production code, this behavior is often undesired when working with the Python interpreter interactively, such as when analyzing data or testing your own module.
+While efficient for final production code, this behavior is often undesired when working interactively, such as when analyzing data or testing your own modules.
-In effect, you're left with no way to update or modify any already-imported modules, aside from manually removing the relevant ``.pyc`` files, or completely restarting the console entirely.
+In effect, you're left with no way to update or modify any already-imported modules, aside from manually removing the relevant ``.pyc`` files, or restarting the console entirely.

 Fortunately, in Spyder, there's an easy solution: the :guilabel:`User Module Reloader` (UMR), a Spyder-exclusive feature that, when enabled, automatically reloads modules right in the existing ``IPython`` shell whenever they are modified, without any of the downsides of the above workarounds.
 When UMR is turned on, you can test complex applications within the same ``IPython`` interpreter without having to restart it every time you make a change, saving large amounts of manual tedium and long restart times.